 - Bleeding into the joint

 - Use of blood thinners

 What to Expect

-Prior to ProcedureYour doctor may ask about your medical history.
-A physical exam may be done, including an examination of the joint.Imaging tests to help view internal body structures may include:
+Prior to ProcedureYou will be asked about your medical history.
+A physical exam will be done, including an examination of the joint.Imaging tests to help view internal body structures may include:

-AnesthesiaYour doctor may give you local anesthesia.
+AnesthesiaYou may be given local anesthesia.
 This numbs the area where the needle will enter the joint.

-Description of the ProcedureYour doctor will clean the area where the needle will be inserted.
+Description of the ProcedureThe area where the needle will be inserted will be cleaned.
 Next, a needle attached to a syringe will be inserted into the fluid-filled joint cavity.
-Your doctor will draw the fluid into the syringe.
-After this, the doctor may take the syringe off and inject some medicine into the joint through the needle.
-After the needle is removed, the doctor will put pressure on the spot over the joint.
+The fluid will be drawn into the syringe.
+After this, medication may be injected into the joint through the needle.
+After the needle is removed, pressure will be put on the spot over the joint.
 A bandage will be placed over the area.